Concept: Elixhauser Comorbidity Index

 - two SAS macros that identify the Elixhauser Comorbidity categories and the total number of categories for each individual record (hospital episode).
 One macro is based on ICD-9-CM diagnoses codes and the other is based on ICD-10 diagnoses codes;

-- SAS code that identifies the appropriate Elixhauser Comorbidity category for each record from the Medical Services (Physician Visits) data based on 3-digit ICD-9-CM diagnosis codes; and
+- a SAS macro that identifies the appropriate Elixhauser Comorbidity category for each record from the Medical Services / Physician Claims data based on 3- and 5-digit ICD-9-CM diagnosis codes; and

-- SAS code that calculates a longitudinal Index score based on all of the episodes of hospital care and physician visits for an individual and each category of comorbidity present.
+- a SAS macro that calculates a longitudinal Index score based on all of the episodes of hospital care and physician visits for an individual and each category of comorbidity present.

 MCHP Elixhauser Comorbidity Index SAS Macros for Hospital Data - Individual Episodes of CareThere are two different SAS macros available for working with hospital data: one for use with ICD-9-CM diagnosis codes and one for use with ICD-10 diagnosis codes.

 To run the MCHP Elixhauser Comorbidity Index SAS macro, a file containing individual hospital records with diagnosis codes and the corresponding diagnosis type is required.
 Although the Elixhauser Comorbidity Index was originally designed for use with comorbidities only, there may be times when the Index should consider all diagnoses.
 For example, if the Index is being used in a longitudinal study, all diagnoses could be included in the Index calculation.
 However, if the study period only covers a short period of time, including complications may over-estimate the burden of disease.

 The MCHP Elixhauser Comorbidity Index SAS macros have a parameter option to include all types of diagnoses (type=off) or to limit the diagnoses by excluding complications (type=on).
 A research decision should be made on whether to include all diagnoses or exclude complications in the Index calculation.